QODIO/selectator/README.md

 ```

 ###### Extra attributes for option tags
-By using data-left, data-right and data-subtitle attribute tags you can extend the information shown in the options.
-These can be styled through css, and are named {prefix_}title, {prefix_}left, {prefix_}right and {prefix_}subtitle.
+By using `data-left`, `data-right` and `data-subtitle` attribute tags you can extend the information shown in the options.
+These can be styled through css, and are named `prefix_`title, `prefix_`left, `prefix_`right and `prefix_`subtitle.
 The data in the tags is pure html, so you can even put images there.

 ```html
 <select id="selectBox">